 This kind of storage is generally fine for non-sensitive data and information.
 However, it is not suitable for businesses that are backing up sensitive corporate data, or for businesses that control and process consumer data, for example.

-Both the advantage and drawback of E2EE is that the user retains complete control over the encryption key to their data.
+Both the advantage and drawback of E2EE are that the user retains complete control over the encryption key to their data.

 This means that if they lose or forget their master password, they will not be able to recover their data under any circumstances.
 This puts a lot more responsibility on the end-user.